Housing Justice

 - Venice Dell is a 100% affordable and permanent supportive housing project that will create more than 140 affordable units dedicated to unhoused individuals, low-income artists, and other lower-income individuals and families.
 It has been in the works since 2016.

-- The project will replace a city-owned parking lot at 200 North Venice Boulevard.
+- Venice Dell will replace a city-owned parking lot at 200 North Venice Boulevard.
 A new public parking garage will be constructed to make up for the lost parking spaces.

 - Has the project been fully approved?

-- Yes, the project is fully entitled and the City and the Developers executed a binding Disposition and Development Agreement on June 30, 2022.
+- Yes, Venice Dell is fully entitled and the City and the developers executed a binding Disposition and Development Agreement on June 30, 2022.
 There are a few approvals remaining that the City has been intentionally obstructing since January 2023.

 - Why is there a lawsuit?